rmaicle/rmaicle.github.io/_posts/c++/2016-02-21-Destructor Call State Checker.md

 The `Flag` class holds the actual state, initially set to `false`, meaning our destructor is not yet called.
 The `CallFlag` class is a convenience class.

-The following code shows how it is used.
+The following code shows how it was used.

 {% highlight cpp linenos %}
 {%raw%}#{%endraw%}include <iostream>